Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-54-here-be-dragons.md

 Vemik hooted, trilled and decided to be honest.
 "Both!"

 "Cheeky!"
-Tilly grinned, and then suddenly grew *very* quiet. *"...Have* our people ever…?"
+Tilly grinned, and then suddenly grew *very* quiet. "*...Have* our people ever…?"

 "No. We could, the People and Human men, mostly the same shape.
 Not like *Gaoian."* Vemik shuddered slightly, then looked at her, grinned, and puffed out his chest a little bit.
 "I think, the People mostly bigger!
 Maybe you say no because I too much *man* for you..."

 Vemik earned some rolled eyes and a grin she tried very hard not to show.
 "You certainly think highly of yourself!
 But..."
 She looked him over quick while pretending *not* to, and blushed slightly.
 "Well, it would be a brave gal who took *you* on, that’s for sure."

 Vemik gave her his friendliest fang-filled sideways snarl.
 "I can be very careful, *Till*-ly!
 Also!
 Is very brave woman who visit other worlds!
-And let *cave*-monkey take her, uh...hundred *meter* up into Ketta?"
+And let *cave*-monkey take her, uh... hundred *meter* up into Ketta?"

 She laughed.
 "Flattery will get you nowhere…" she said, but the wink she gave him said otherwise.